Kyle1668/SRJC-CS-Club-Website/README.md

 3. Once the Developer Command Prompt is open, simply type `nmake` in replace of `make` to execute any Makefile command, including the ones listed above.

 **IMPORTANT**: Though NMAKE can open Makefiles created for Unix-like operating systems (MacOS, Linux, etc.), Command Prompt and the Unix command line can often diver in both formating and commands.
-This can, in turn,can cause numerous errors, so please keep this in mind when using NMAKE.
+This can, in turn, cause numerous errors, so please keep this in mind when using NMAKE.
 If you are looking for a something a bit "deeper", there are environments that provide UNIX-like commands (including make) for Windows, such as [Cygwin](https://www.cygwin.com/), which can also prove to be very powerfull.

 ######
 ### Contributors